userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 > ⓘ We're using version 23.08.5 of KCalc released in February 2024 for this how-to.
 At the time of writing (June 2024) this is the latest - and possibly final - version to support Qt 5.

-We set `parse-info` to the location of the AppStream metadata file within the `source` tarball.
-This is the file that provides the information needed by `adopt-info` and `common-id` added earlier on.
+We set `parse-info` to the location of the AppStream metadata file as it will be installed in our snap.
+This file provides the information needed by `adopt-info` and `common-id` that we added earlier on.

 In addition to Qt 5 and the KDE Frameworks, KCalc depends on two libraries: MPFR and GMP.
 We use:
 - `build-packages` to ensure that the *development* versions of these libraries are during the build process, and